janklab/MlxShake/doc-project/Developer Notes.md

 ### Enhancements

 * `exportlivescript` command (like, an external OS/shell command, not a Matlab command).
-* The codecogs usage just puts query URLs in for images, instead of saving local copies of the image files themselves.
-Eww.
 * Set up the Azure DevOps pipeline.
 As of 2021-09-11, it's not seeing the ExportMlx repo, although I can see many other janklab repos.
 * Nicer alt text/link text for inline images?
 * Add some tests.